The Consolation Ministry is made up of parishioners who call to offer condolences on behalf of the parish to a family who has lost a loved one.

 For more information on evangelizing in our parish community or joining this committee, please contact Chris Donoghue at email@example.com

-The purpose of the Finance Committee is to aid, assist and counsel the Pastor in the overall fiscal operation of the Parish.
+The purpose of the Finance Committees is to aid, assist and counsel the Pastor in the overall fiscal operation of the Parish.
 Members serve to advise and review all matters regarding revenue, expenditures and parish investments.

 The Feast of the Holy Ghost is the main event of our parish year.
 It has its roots in the devotion of Azorean islanders to the Holy Spirit, following the example of St. Elizabeth, Queen of Portugal (1271-1336).
 This devotion has been brought to this country along with the emigration from the Azores over the past two centuries.
 Feasts of the Holy Ghost are now common throughout Southeast New England.